What is a 401k? How much should you have saved in your emergency fund? What is a credit score?

 How much should you have in your emergency fund?

-There is no set number to have stowed away because we all have different jobs, expenses, ect.
+There is no set number to have stowed away because we all have different jobs, expenses, and various life situations.
 Ideally, being able to save 3 to 6 months of your total living expenses would be the safest option.
 In the situation that you lose your job or fall ill, that 3 to 6 months of savings would cover you for quite some time.

 Even if you can’t save that much, it’s important to save some money per paycheck if possible.
 Even if you can only save $10, you are practicing discipline and your savings will grow.

-How much should you have save for retirement?
+How much should you have saved for retirement?

 That all depends on how you want to live when you’re retired.
 If you want to travel a lot, you’ll need to save a bit more than someone who wants to just stay in their hometown.

 The earlier you start saving, the better off you will be.
 If you start saving 10% of your income at 20 years old, you will easily reach your retirement goals.
 However, if you start saving 10% of your income at 30 or 40 years old, you won’t come close.
 You’ll have to start making riskier investments which can mean big gains, but even bigger losses.

 There are many ways to figure out your future expenses, but using a retirement calculator is the easiest way.

 How much debt is too much?

 You don’t need us to tell you that you need to pay your bills.
 In a perfect world, we would all be 100% debt free 100% of the time- but we don’t live in a perfect world.
 Without some debt, many of us wouldn’t have been able to graduate college, get married, or buy a house.

 Paying off debt should always be a top priority, especially debt that carries a high-interest rate.